mailjet/api-documentation/guides/_send-api.md

  - and a lot more...

 <aside class="notice">
-The <code>TemplateLanguage</code> property in the payload provided to send API is optional but if you want to have the templating language interpreted, it will be mandatory and must have a  <code>true</code> value.
+The <code>TemplateLanguage</code> property in the payload provided to Send API is optional but if you want to have the templating language interpreted, it will be mandatory and must have a  <code>true</code> value.
 </aside>

 Find our dedicated guide [here](/template-language/).

+<div id="adding-email-headers"></div>

-##Adding Email Headers
+## Add Email Headers

 ```php
 <?php